rsyncOSX/mydocsy/content/en/docs/ssh.md

 {{% pageinfo %}}

 Before commencing to use RsyncUI to synchronize data to a *remote server*, it is required to setup and enable passwordless login by ssh-key.
 It is recommended to setup and enable this by terminal before using RsyncUI.

 {{% /pageinfo %}}

 There are two ways to setup and enable passwordless login by ssh-key, either by default values or by your own values.
 Default values for RSA based ssh-keys are `~/.ssh/id_rsa` and portnumber `22`.

+{{% pageinfo %}}

+If using default ssh-key values and no info about ssh-keys in RsyncUI, RsyncUI append the parameter `-e ssh` to the rsync command to ensure data is tunneled and encrypted by SSH.
+The above applies if destination is a remote server only and to restore data as well.

+{{% /pageinfo %}}

 ## Important